WeibelLab/hxi-website/content/authors/chen-chen/_index.md

 - Ph.D Students and Postdocs

 ---
-I’m a Computer Science Ph.D. candidate from the University of California San Diego, affiliating with the Department of Computer Science and Engineering, The Design Lab and The Human-centered eXtended Intelligence Research Lab.
-My research is on Human-Computer Interactions (HCI), where I work on designing eXtended Reality (XR) User Interfaces and Conversational User Interfaces for Healthcare and General Workspaces.
-I was a former Research Scientist Intern at Adobe Research and a former staff researcher in Department of Software and Societal Systems in School of Computer Science at Carnegie Mellon University.
-My past work has been awarded with Qualcomm Innovation Fellowship (Finalist) in 2019, and Adobe Research Fellowship (Finalist) in 2022.
-I am an alumni from Carnegie Mellon University (M.S.
-ECE '17) and The University of Nottingham in the UK (B.E.ng Hons 1st Class EEE '16).

-Feel free to contact me by my email: chenchen@ucsd.edu.
+I’m a Ph.D. candidate in Computer Science from UC San Diego advised by Prof. Nadir Weibel.
+My thesis committee also includes Prof. James D. Hollan, Prof. Haijun Xia, Prof. William G. Grisworld, Prof. Yang Zhang and Dr. Cuong Nguyen.
+I am affiliated with the Department of Computer Science and Engineering, The Design Lab, as well as Qualcomm Institute @CalIT2.

+My research interest is on Human-Computer Interactions (HCI), Accessibility (A11y) and Healthcare.
+My thesis aims to **transform today's 2D document interactions into an immersive information experience**.

+In summer 2022, I was a former research scientist intern at Adobe Research, working with Dr. Cuong Nguyen, Dr. Jane E. Hoffswell, Dr. Jennifer Healey and Dr. Trung Bui.
+During 2016 to 2018, I was a research assistant and associate at Carnegie Mellon University, working with Prof. Yuvraj Agarwal, Prof. Chris Harrison, Prof. Yang Zhang (now @UCLA), Prof. Anind K. Dey (now @UW), and Dr. Gierad Laput (now @).
+In summer 2015, I was a research intern at UoN's Power Electronics and Machines Center, working with Prof. Mark Sumner, Dr. Richard Davies, and Dr. Seksak Pholboon.

+I received my M.S. degree in Electrical and Computer Engineering from Carnegie Mellon University (Pittsburgh, PA), and a B.Eng. degree with first class honor in Electrical and Electronic Engineering from the University of Nottingham (Nottingham, UK).

+For more information, feel free to visit [my website](https://chen-chen.me) If you are interested in my work, feel free to email me!